jimmyb2508/Portfolio-2.0/README.md

 I can run a webserver and create APIs with Node.js and Express.
 I have knowledge of NOSQL databases such as MongoDB which I use to store data.
 I have deployed many projects to Github for you to enjoy!

-You can view the portfolio here:
+You can view my portfolio here:

 https://jbsoftware.dev